fabianonline/telegram_backup/README.md

 Licensed under GPLv3

 ## Description
-This is a small Java app that allows you to download all your history from Telegram's servers and keep a local copy of them.
+This is a small Kotlin app that allows you to download all your history from Telegram's servers and keep a local copy of them.

 ## Download